-Implementation of the Project would change the character of the Guenoc Valley Site by replacement of rural lands and agriculture with residential and commercial uses, and associated infrastructure including roads, photovoltaic power stations, and other utilities.
-The development of residences and commercial uses under the Project could result in potential incompatibilities with existing agricultural uses, and could potentially impact the overall economic viability of continued agricultural operations (2020 Final EIR, Volume II, p.
-3.2-30).
-This is a potentially significant impact.
+Implementation of the Proposed Project would change the character of the Guenoc Valley Site by replacement of rural lands and agriculture with residential and commercial uses, and associated infrastructure including roads, photovoltaic power stations, and other utilities.
+The Proposed Project could result in potential incompatibilities with agricultural uses could potentially impact the overall economic viability of continued agricultural operations (Final EIR, Volume II, p.
+3.2-30)